NnekaE/Cyclistic-Bikeshare-SQL-Analysis./README.md

 # Cyclistic Bikeshare: SQL Data Engineering & Analysis
 ### Project Overview
-This project analyzes over 5.8 million records of historical trip data from Cyclistic, a bike-share company in Chicago.
+This project analyzes over **5.8 million records** of historical trip data from Cyclistic, a bike-share company in Chicago.
 The objective is to identify behavioral differences between annual members and casual riders to help design a marketing strategy aimed at converting casual riders into annual members.

+### Project Background
+Cyclistic is a successful bike-share program in Chicago that has grown to a fleet of over 5,800 bicycles and 600 docking stations.
+While their marketing strategy has previously focused on general awareness, the director of marketing now believes that maximizing the number of annual members is key to future growth.

+The goal of this project is to analyze the 5.8 million records of historical trip data to understand how annual members and casual riders use Cyclistic bikes differently.
+These data-driven insights will support the design of a new marketing strategy aimed at converting casual riders into long-term annual members.

 ### Technical SQL Process
 1. ### Data Cleaning & Integrity.